yesodweb/yesod-cookbook/Detailed-change-list.md

 * Changed some Yesod typeclass functions: getLogger is now makeLogger. messageLogger, logLevel, gzipSettings have been removed.
 * toWaiApp no longer applies any middlewares.
 * MForm takes three arguments instead of 4 (no subsite).
 A typical `Form` type synonym in Foundation.hs would be: type Form x = Html -> MForm Handler (FormResult x, Widget)
+* getRouteToMaster is now called getRouteToParent.
+The rename comes because its semantics have changed slightly.
+(Perhaps we should still export a deprecated getRouteToMaster synonym?)

 # 2013-02-18